We show the value of redeeming Amex points for cash back, gift cards, Amazon, Membership Rewards travel and transfers to travel partners.

 Using American Express points on Amazon and other shopping partners

-American Express has many shopping partners – including Amazon and Best Buy – that allow you to link your account to their sites and to apply your points at checkout with a single click.
-Convenient, sure, but also a poor use of points since you get 0.7 cents back on each point.
+American Express has many shopping partners – including Amazon, Walmart, Grubhub and Best Buy – that allow you to link your account to their sites and apply your points at checkout with a single click.
+Additionally, you can use your Membership Rewards points via PayPal anywhere that accepts the service.
+These options are convenient, but also a poor use of points since you only get a value of 0.7 cents back for each point.

 Using the American Express shopping portal

 The American Express shopping portal gives you an even worse value on your points.
 Though you will find a bevy of merchandise through the portal, your points are worth 0.5 cents per point.
 If you’re determined to use your Membership Rewards points for online shopping, visiting one of American Express’s shopping partners may be your best bet.

 Using American Express points for charity through JustGiving